-Traditionally, it has been thought that ovulation takes place only once in every cycle.
+Traditionally, it has been thought that ovulation only takes place once in every cycle.
 A wave of 15 to 20 egg-carrying cells, called follicles, grow before ovulation.
 One follicle will become dominant, and the others die off.
 Right before ovulation, your follicle swells up until it releases your maturing egg.

-In cases of multiple follicular stimulations, your body releases the follicle, but the follicle doesn’t rupture.
-So, the egg is not released and you are unable to get pregnant.
-Your body realizes that this has happened and releases a second follicle a few days later.
+Regarding cases of multiple follicular stimulations, your body releases the follicle, but the follicle doesn’t rupture.
+In this case, the egg is not released and you are unable to get pregnant.
+Fortunately, your body realizes that this has happened and releases a second follicle a few days later.

 That’s why even after one peak you can continue to see hormonal and symptom indicators of ovulation.
-If you’re experiencing this, you should always play it safe and continue to baby dance before the first peak, during the onset and after the second peak, because you can conceive after ovulation has taken place (i.e. conception will not result from the first follicle that was released).
+If you’re experiencing this, you should always play it safe and continue to baby dance before the first peak, onset, and after the second peak, as you can conceive after ovulation has taken place (i.e. conception will not result from the first follicle that was released).

-Dr Roger Pierson says, 40% of the study participants had the biological potential to produce more than one egg.
-Hence, you could be fertile during a longer period of time during the menstrual cycle rather than just a few days.
+According to Dr Roger Pierson, 40% of the study participants had the biological potential to produce more than one egg.
+The takeaway is that you could be fertile for a longer period of time during the menstrual cycle rather than just a few days.

 ✔️ Medically Reviewed by Banafsheh Kashani, MD, FACOG

-Banafsheh Kashani, M.D., FACOG is a board-certified OB/GYN and specialist in reproductive endocrinology and infertility at Eden Fertility Centers, and has been treating couples and individuals with infertility since 2014.
+Banafsheh Kashani, M.D., FACOG is a board-certified OB/GYN and specialist in reproductive endocrinology and infertility at Eden Fertility Centers, and has been treatingcouples and individuals with infertility since 2014.

 Additionally, Dr. Kashani has authored papers in the areas of fertility preservation, and fertility in women with PCOS and Turners syndrome.
 She also was part of a large SART-CORS study evaluating the trend in frozen embryo transfers and success rates.